Dehlavieh (missile)

-The Dehlavieh (دهلاویه) (also Dehlavie, Dehlaviyeh, etc) is an Iranian Anti-tank guided missile made by the Ministry of Defence and Armed Forces Logistics (Iran).
+The Dehlavieh (دهلاویه) (also Dehlavie, Dehlaviyeh, etc) is an Iranian anti-tank guided missile made by the Ministry of Defence and Armed Forces Logistics (Iran).

 It is considered to be an unlicensed copy of the 9M133 Kornet, which has the same guidance, outer appearance and published performance.

 History

-In March 2023, it's reported that several Dehlaviehs were confiscated by American and British troops from being transported to the Houthis.
-The incident took place in February 2023 after an American aircraft conducted surveillance on a boat coming from Iran.
+In March 2023, it was reported that several Dehlaviehs were confiscated by American and British troops from being transported to the Houthis.
+The incident took place in February 2023 after an American aircraft conducted surveillance on a small boat coming from Iran.